pandeaditya/Conqueror/README.md

 5. Select Conqueror as the current chess engine
 6. Enjoy
 7. (Optional) Send your queries, comments, complaints or suggestions to pandeaditya7@gmail.com

+With Winboard:
+1. Install Winboard 4.7
+2. Goto the Winboard installation directory and add a new folder Conqueror and put the Conqueror.exe release from this repo inside it
+3. Goto engine -> edit engine list
+4. Append the line "Conqueror" -fcp "Conqueror" -fd "..\Conqueror" -fn "Conqueror" -fUCI /firstXBook
+5. Close winboard and reopen it
+6. Goto engine -> Load first engine
+7. Select Conqueror from the list
+8. Enjoy